izaaksarnecki1/INF226_Assignment_1/Assignment.md

 ### Vulnerability overview

 The vulnerability of the code in exercise 1 lies in the fact that the size of `locals.buffer` is 16 bytes, but the `fgets()` function on line 15 reads up to 1024 bytes and assigns it to buffer.
-The vulnerabilitiy arises after the 16 byte buffer is filled, the rest of the input may overflow into adjecent memory.
+The vulnerability arises after the 16 byte buffer is filled, the rest of the input may overflow into adjacent memory.
 The `locals` structure is constructed by two properties; firstly `locals.buffer` then `locals.secret`.
 We can use these two facts together to overflow the buffer and overwrite the data stored in `locals.secret`.
 This is crucial as `locals.secret` is responsible for some important logic restricting the user from reaching the flag.

 ### How to exploit